 - Optimized governance – Pre-built regulatory features keep you up to date and compliant.

-What’s the difference between no-code and low-code development platforms?
+The difference between no-code and low-code platforms

 Low-code platforms allow the creator to dig into the code to make more specific tweaks and changes to how the application operates.